Afghan asylum family beaten in Greece, set adrift at sea

 "We left (the Turkish port) because we didn't have money to pay for a hotel and food," he said, accusing masked men in Greece of stealing his €150 in cash he had brought with him.

-Abudlrauf and his family eventually made it back to Konya, a city in Turkey, where they are staying with a relative.
+Abudlrauf and his family eventually made it to Konya, a city in Turkey, where they are staying with a relative.

 "We lost everything," he added.